Skip to main content

 Flooded Lead-Acid Battery Maintenance

-• Check electrolyte (water) levels monthly during heavy use — plates must be submerged in electrolyte at all times
+• Check electrolyte (water) levels monthly during heavy use — plates must stay submerged at all times

-• Top off with distilled water only — never tap water (minerals damage the plates)
+• Top off with distilled water only — tap water minerals accumulate on the plates and slowly reduce capacity

-• Check after charging, not before — charging causes water loss through gassing
+• Check levels after a full charge, not before — charging drives off water through gassing

-• Keep terminals clean and coated with petroleum jelly or dielectric grease to prevent corrosion
+• Keep terminals clean and coat them with petroleum jelly or dielectric grease to prevent corrosion buildup

-• Wear eye protection and gloves when working with flooded batteries — electrolyte is sulfuric acid
+• Wear eye protection and gloves — battery electrolyte is dilute sulfuric acid, and it will ruin clothes (and skin) on contact

 Monitoring Battery State of Charge

-Know your battery state before you go to bed.
-A battery monitor (Victron BMV-712, Renogy RNG-BTG-40A) measures voltage and amp-hours consumed — more accurate than voltage alone for determining actual state of charge.
+Know where your batteries stand before you go to bed.
+A dedicated battery monitor — the Victron BMV-712 and Victron SmartShunt are both solid choices — tracks voltage and amp-hours consumed together, which is far more accurate than voltage alone for determining actual state of charge.

-Voltage-based state of charge (12V flooded/AGM, resting, not charging or under load):
+Voltage-based reference (12V nominal flooded/AGM, resting — not actively charging or under load):

 • 12.7V+ = 100% (full)